How to sum a list in Python

 Get started with Replit

-The agent writes the code, tests for common issues like the TypeError we covered, and deploys your app.
-You just focus on the idea.
+Replit Agent writes the code, tests for errors, and deploys your app.
+You just provide the description.
 Start building with Replit.